MSI Afterburner: How To Download And Use

 As expected, the first one will open an additional window for the software settings, the second will reset all settings to their default values, and the last one lets you save your current settings.

-The lower tab is useful for minor settings and information, such as choosing whether or not the Afterburner will open on Windows startup, the name of your graphics card and its driver version, and lets you save different overclocking profiles.
+The lower tab is advantageous for minor settings and information, such as choosing whether or not the Afterburner will open on Windows startup, the name of your graphics card and its driver version, and lets you save different overclocking profiles.

-While the first two are broader, the last one is more specific.
+While the first two are broader, the last one is more precise.
 There might be a particular game where you want to have your GPU running at its very best, while you might be happy to leave it at its default clock otherwise.

 Monitoring Tools